hdelva/fosite/thesis/report.md

 \caption{Duplication}\label{smp:duplication}
 \end{code}

 More important than how to do the analysis is perhaps what to look for.
-Code smells are a taxonomy of indicators that something may not be right in the code.
-The term was coined by Kent Beck in a book on refactoring @refactor.
+Code smells are a taxonomy of indicators that something may not be quite right in the code, and the term was coined in a book on refactoring @refactor.
 In that book code smells are indicators that some refactoring might be necessary.
-Aimed at software architects, they're informal descriptions of things that may induce technical debt.
-They're not actual bugs yet but error prone patterns, the sort of things Linters aim to detect.
-One of the code smells ins _cyclomatic complexity_, i.e. having too many branches or loops.
-This is something Pylint also recognizes.
-What Pylint lacks however is the refactoring aspect of the code smell.
-Code smells were meant to be refactored manually by professional software architects, but in an educational setting you have to take into account that the students may not be able to refactor it themselves.
+They're aimed at software architects, and are informal descriptions of things that may induce technical debt.
+They're not actual bugs yet but error prone patterns, the sort of things linters aim to detect.
+One of the code smells is _cyclomatic complexity_, i.e. having too many branches or loops.
+This is something linters also detect, but those lack the refactoring aspect of the code smell.

 \begin{code}
 \centering